ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.moma/README.md

 Following functions of **MoMa** are called in interval 4 (default every day):
 * updates - checks for pending updates and shows the amount of updates in moma.meta.\<hostname\>.updates (currently only Ubuntu, Debian, openSUSE, RedHat)
+* checkIob - checks all adapters and the js-controller for available updates
 * checkBatteries - checks battery state variables (current implemented state names: LOWBAT, LOW_BAT)